Investment Case Update: June 2, 2026

 Why We Own It

-PINS is a differentiated social media platform with a massive runway for growth, as it looks to grow its <1% market share of the fast-growing >$600B global digital advertising market through highly achievable growth levers of 1) improving user monetization, 2) a growing and increasingly engaged userbase, and 3) AI/Performance+ adoption.
+PINS is a differentiated social media platform with a massive runway for growth, as it looks to grow its <1% market share of the fast-growing $750B global digital advertising market through highly achievable growth levers of 1) improving user monetization, 2) a growing and increasingly engaged userbase, and 3) AI/Performance+ adoption.
 Partnerships with Amazon and Google are expected to further expand PINS’ addressable market by increasing international ad demand and lowering entry barriers for a wider range of advertisers.
-PINS is also working with digital ad resellers and Google Ads Manager to establish new advertiser relationships and improve monetization in international markets, which account for ~80% of PINS’ users but only ~25% of its revenue.
-Management’s decision to increase “shopability” on the platform by focusing on more lucrative lower-funnel ads (~85% of platform’s ads) is resonating with users, as evidenced by 66% of weekly Gen Z users (>40% of MAUs) citing Pinterest as one of the first services they use for shopping (vs. 54% in prior year).
-Meanwhile, MAUs and engagement levels continue to rise, reaching all-time highs in 2024, and yet PINS’ userbase only represents ~7% of the world population.
-The Performance+ product continues to impress, outperforming traditional campaigns in 80% of head-to-head tests, aided by its new return on ad spend bidding feature, which could attract increased allocations from smaller advertisers and further diversify PINS’ advertiser mix.
+PINS is also working with digital ad resellers and Google Ads Manager to establish new advertiser relationships and improve monetization in international markets, which account for ~83% of PINS’ users but only ~26% of its revenue.
+Management’s decision to increase “shopability” on the platform by focusing on more lucrative lower-funnel ads is resonating with users, as evidenced by outbound clicks to advertisers increasing more than 5x over the last 3 years.
+Meanwhile, MAUs and engagement levels continue to rise, with MAUs growing ~11% Y/Y to a new all-time high in 1Q26 (10th consecutive quarter of double-digit MAU growth) and yet PINS’ userbase still only represents ~8% of the world population.
+Performance+ now accounts for 30% of lower-funnel revenue, despite launching just over a year ago, with Performance+ advertisers growing their lower-funnel spend by ~2x the rate of non-Performance+ advertisers in 1Q26, which could drive greater budget allocations from smaller advertisers, a largely underpenetrated segment that only represents 15% of revenue.

-PINS plans to gain operating leverage through AI-based efficiencies, diminished sales and marketing costs from scaling 3rd-party partnerships, and mid-teens revenue growth as it progresses towards its medium-term target for low-30% Adjusted EBITDA margins (vs. 28% in ‘24).
-Despite tangible growth levers and robust profitability, shares trade at a forward (FY26) EV/EBITDA multiple of 13.0x, or a ~28% discount to peers (RDDT, SNAP, META, GOOGL, TTD).
+PINS plans to gain operating leverage through AI-based efficiencies, disciplined spending on R&D and marketing, and mid-teens revenue growth as it progresses towards its medium-term target for low-30% Adjusted EBITDA margins (vs. 30% in ‘25).
+Despite tangible growth levers and robust profitability, shares trade at a forward (FY27) EV/EBITDA multiple of 7.0x, or a ~34% discount to peers (RDDT, SNAP, META, GOOGL, TTD).

 How Management Allocates Capital

-Management’s top capital allocation priority is investing in product and technology innovation, or R&D, to support its rapidly scaling network and improve the user experience.
-With a net cash position of $2.6B and no debt, management should have ample capacity to tap into its $1.7B share buyback program (~8% of market cap) while meeting the business’s relatively low reinvestment needs, and preserving some optionality for opportunistic M&A.
+Management’s top priority is investing in product and technology innovation to support its rapidly scaling network and improve the user experience.
+Management has capitalized on recent price weakness to buy back $2B worth of stock year-to-date (17.1% of current market cap).
+With a net cash balance sheet, management should have ample flexibility to tap into the remaining $2B of buyback authorization while meeting the business’s relatively low reinvestment needs.